PiiaMiia/Tutorial2-Spfx-MultiStep/README.md

 # Adding input fields to wizard.
 Tutorial 2

 This tutorial covers the following:
-- How to add input fiends to wizard
+- How to add input fields to wizard
 - How to fetch data from SharePoint using REST services

 ### Building the code